 He had been elected FIFA president by appealing to the smaller member associations with promises of increased Word Cup finals places, cash for development projects and the opportunity to host new FIFA tournaments in their countries.
 It was for that last reason he created the FIFA World Youth Tournament in 1977 and organising a futsal world championship would provide another opportunity to keep his electorate happy.

 The second reason was as Havelange became FIFA President the world of sport was embarking on a revolution as it began to be commercialised.
 The FIFA World Cup became a cash cow from the 1970s onwards, generating huge revenues, and an additional tournament would be another potential profit making event.
-It has since come to light that these tournaments were also used as an opportunity for corruption and Havelange has himself been tainted by allegations of bribery.
+Since this time Havelange has been tainted by allegations of bribery and evidence that these tournaments had been used for corruption.
 Led by its president, FIFA was determined to control this emerging sport.

 Representing the U.S.A. at the 1992 edition was Bruce Murray who scored a goal to become one of only three players to have scored at both a FIFA World Cup and FIFA Futsal World Cup (the other two are Algeria’s Lakhdar Belloumi and Denmark’s Brian Laudrup).
 There are 12 players who have played at both tournaments including Murray’s teammates in 1989 Steve Trittschu, Michael Windischmann, Peter Vermes and Tab Ramos, who went on to play in three FIFA World Cups.